tarkah/lazystream/README.md

 ## Download
 The latest release for each platform can be downloaded from the following link.
-Just extract the archive and run from the `lazystream` executabe.
+Just extract the archive and run from the `lazystream` executable.

 [https://github.com/tarkah/lazystream/releases/latest](https://github.com/tarkah/lazystream/releases/latest)